Forum at IndoML 2026

 Vaani Corpus

 A large-scale, openly released Indic speech dataset spanning multiple Indian languages, collected across districts of India.
 Learn more at vaani.iisc.ac.in or read the paper.
-The challenge subset provides ~167 hours of training audio across seven noise-event categories, with a ~16.7-hour evaluation set (proportional to training distribution, ~10% of each category).

 Sample Preview on HuggingFace